airbytehq/terraform-provider-airbyte/docs/resources/source_google_analytics_data_api.md

 Optional:

+- `convert_conversions_event` (Boolean) Enables conversion of `conversions:*` event metrics from integers to floats.
+This is beneficial for preventing data rounding when the API returns float values for any `conversions:*` fields.
+Default: false
 - `credentials` (Attributes) Credentials for the service (see [below for nested schema](#nestedatt--configuration--credentials))
 - `custom_reports_array` (Attributes List) You can add your Custom Analytics report by creating one. (see [below for nested schema](#nestedatt--configuration--custom_reports_array))
 - `date_ranges_start_date` (String) The start date from which to replicate report data in the format YYYY-MM-DD.
 Data generated before this date will not be included in the report.
 Not applied to custom Cohort reports.
+- `keep_empty_rows` (Boolean) If false, each row with all metrics equal to 0 will not be returned.
+If true, these rows will be returned if they are not separately removed by a filter.
+More information is available in <a href="https://developers.google.com/analytics/devguides/reporting/data/v1/rest/v1beta/properties/runReport#request-body">the documentation</a>.
+Default: false
-- `window_in_days` (Number) Default: 1
-The interval in days for each data request made to the Google Analytics API.
+- `window_in_days` (Number) The interval in days for each data request made to the Google Analytics API.
 A larger value speeds up data sync, but increases the chance of data sampling, which may result in inaccuracies.
 We recommend a value of 1 to minimize sampling, unless speed is an absolute priority over accuracy.
 Acceptable values range from 1 to 364.
 Does not apply to custom Cohort reports.
 More information is available in <a href="https://docs.airbyte.com/integrations/sources/google-analytics-data-api">the documentation</a>.
+Default: 1

 <a id="nestedatt--configuration--credentials"></a>
 ### Nested Schema for `configuration.credentials`

 Optional:

-- `authenticate_via_google_oauth` (Attributes) Credentials for the service (see [below for nested schema](#nestedatt--configuration--credentials--authenticate_via_google_oauth))
+- `authenticate_via_google_oauth` (Attributes) (see [below for nested schema](#nestedatt--configuration--credentials--authenticate_via_google_oauth))
-- `service_account_key_authentication` (Attributes) Credentials for the service (see [below for nested schema](#nestedatt--configuration--credentials--service_account_key_authentication))
+- `service_account_key_authentication` (Attributes) (see [below for nested schema](#nestedatt--configuration--credentials--service_account_key_authentication))

 <a id="nestedatt--configuration--credentials--authenticate_via_google_oauth"></a>
 ### Nested Schema for `configuration.credentials.authenticate_via_google_oauth`